Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 It also creates a device called "energyAPP" including channels "APIRequests", "trigger".

 ### API Requests
-* homesdata_NAPlug      ... get the whole structure of your Netatmo energy environment (using NAPlug-Parameter)
+* homesdata             ... get the whole structure of your Netatmo energy environment (using NAPlug-Parameter as default).You can set specific parameters.
-* homestatus            ... get the status and the technical informations of your valves assigned in your rooms
+* homestatus            ... get the status and the technical informations of your valves assigned in your rooms.
+If you want to get informations of a specific device type you can choose specific parameters.
+* getroommeasure        ...
+Retrieve data history of a room.
+The response of this request will be stored in the response field.
+* getmeasure            ...
+Retrieve boiler historycal data.
+The response of this request will be stored in the response field.
-* setthermmode_schedule ... set the mode of your Netatmo Energy to schedule (default)
+* setthermmode_schedule ... set the mode of your Netatmo Energy to schedule (default).
 * setthermmode_hq       ... set the mode of your Netatmo Energy to hq (freeze mode)
 * setthermmode_away     ... set the mode of your Netatmo Energy to away (from home)
 * switchhomeschedule    ... set the schedule mode of all available schedule types.
-All possible requests are listed in channel switchhomeschedule.
+All possible combinations of the API request an its parameters are listed in channel switchhomeschedule as separate API requests.
 * synchomeschedule      ... set the thermostat schedule of a home.
 To edit a particular schedule, you need to enter the schedule_id, if you don't specify one, the modification will be applied to the current schedule.
-Please specify the parameters in the channel "parameters" (schedule_id is optional) and send the request using synchomeschedule.
+Please specify the necessary parameters and send the request using synchomeschedule.

-During the start of the adapter everything would be set to initial.
+If a API request need Parameters you can find these in the channel "parameters" in the corresponding API request channel.

 ### Trigger
 * applychanges          ... transfer all manually changes of your valves to Netatmo Energy